-The annual application period is October 1-7, 2022.
-New application materials will be available mid-August 2022.
+The annual application period is October 1-7, 2023.
+New application materials will be available mid-August 2023.
 Please note Hay Storage and Hay Equipment rotate each program year.
-Hay Barns will be offered in 2022-2023.
+Hay Equipment will be offered in 2023-2024.
 Approval notifications are scheduled to be mailed mid-December.
-Program purchases can be made starting October 1, 2022 and must be completed by the program’s final reimbursement request deadline.
+Program purchases can be made starting October 1, 2023 and must be completed by the program’s final reimbursement request deadline.
 Participants are encouraged to make purchases and submit reimbursement requests in a timely manner to avoid processing delays at deadline time.
 Payments are based upon expenses for eligible program items.

 Programs include: Dairy Solutions, Herd Health, Genetics, Row Crop Solutions, Hay Storage, Hay Equipment, Livestock Equipment, Livestock Solutions, Working Facility Structures, Poultry Grower, and Producer Diversification.